 Uprooted by Naomi Novik

-Another point for eastern European folklore on this list, this one-off fantasy masterpiece explores what lies at the heart of a dark Wood.
-It is the time for all the 17 year old girls in the village to line up and for one of them to be chosen by the powerful wizard that rules and protects their land to choose his favorite, as he does every 10 years.
+This one-off fantasy masterpiece explores what lies at the heart of a dark Wood.
+It is the time for all the 17-year-old girls in the village to line up and for one of them to be chosen by the powerful wizard that rules and protects their land to choose his favorite, as he does every 10 years.
 The awkward, clumsy, unbecoming Agnieszka knows it will not be her.
 But then, it is.
 And she may just be the key to unlocking the secrets of the Wood.

 The Numair Chronicles by Tamora Pierce